arXiv/accessibility2024/source/panel.md

 > [Register](https://cornell.ca1.qualtrics.com/jfe/form/SV_br1lFL94OVQB5nE){.button-reg target="_blank"}

 ## Discussion
 Use this discussion board to continue conversations that come up during the panel discussion, or to share your relevant projects.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.